-Breast cysts are bubbles of fluid in the breast — like blisters.

-[I]

-Breast cysts are bubbles of fluid in the breast, similar to a blister.
-They are benign (non-cancerous) and are common in women aged 35-50.
-They are also common in women taking hormone replacement therapy.
-It’s important to know how to recognise breast cysts and what to look out for if you suspect a lump is not benign.
+Breast cysts are bubbles of fluid in the breast.
+They are like blisters.
+Breast cysts are benign (not cancer).
+They are common in females aged 35 to 50 years.
+They are also common in females taking hormone replacement therapy.

 Types of breast cyst

-Most cysts are tiny — only a few millimetres in diameter.
-They usually develop quickly then stay the same size.
-If you have a breast cyst, you will often have more than one.
-Larger cysts can be felt when doing a breast examination and may be either soft or firm and should move easily in the breast.
+Most cysts are tiny.
+They are only a few millimetres in diameter.
+They usually develop quickly.
+Then, they stay the same size.
+Females often have more than one cyst.
+Larger cysts can be felt when examining your breasts.
+They can be either soft or firm.
+They should move easily in your breast.

-It is not known why some women experience more breast cysts than others.
+It is not known why some females have more breast cysts than others.

 - you find a new lump in your breast or armpit